Just Be Free: Single

-Critical reception
+Reception

-The album received generally negative reviews from critics.
+Just Be Free received generally negative reviews from critics.
 Stephen Thomas Erlewine of AllMusic understood why Aguilera was dissatisfied with the release of the material, calling the songs "pre-professional" and "generic early-'90s dance-pop".
 He noted that Just Be Free did not match the quality of her self-titled debut album due to its "bland" production.
 David Browne of Entertainment Weekly gave the album a D-rating, citing the album's production and describing the content as "teen-jailbait" due to lyrics such as "Why don't you stay with me tonight".

 Pier Dominguez, author of A Star Is Made, commented that the sessions demonstrated "Christina's raw vocal agility" despite calling the content "dull", adding "Christina's hunger for success actually comes through in these songs, as she sings her heart out with strained emotion, trying to sound as if she's letting all her inhibitions run free.
 If she did in fact co-write the songs then they were also a demonstration of Christina's songwriting dexterity, because the album's lyrics could be called unoriginal and perhaps even cheesy, it could not be said that they were not catchy".
 Similarly, Stephanie McGrath from Jam! also saw why Aguilera would not want the album released.
 Although she recognized Aguilera's potential as a vocalist, she wrote "the songs themselves are terrible, dated club tracks, overwhelmed by poor effects and mundane beats."

-Commercial performance
+In a more positive review, Jane Stevenson from the Toronto Sun stated: "The combination of dance songs – actually a lot more fun than they have any right to be – and overwrought balladry is hardly a far cry from the music she's putting out today, albeit a lot less polished."

 Just Be Free debuted and peaked at number 71 on the Billboard 200 and has sold over 129,000 copies in the United States.
-The album has since been made available on streaming services.